An international group of people trying to involve women in the Python programming community.

-During lessons, we will use some tools that Trember is offering to help us mentors, know how you are doing.
+During lessons, we will use some tools that gather.town is offering to help us mentors, know how you are doing.

-On the background you can see main teaching room you can see two large words, WORKING SIDE and FINISHED SIDE.
+On the carpet in this main teaching room you can see two large words, WORKING and DONE.

-During a lesson, when we are doing an exercise, you should move your avatar on WORKING SIDE of the room, and when you are done, move to the FINISHED SIDE.
+During a lesson, when we are doing an exercise, you should move your avatar on WORKING side of the table, and when you are done, move to the DONE side.
 This way we can keep a better overview how the group is doing.

-We will not continue until everyone is on the FINISHED side!
+We will not continue until everyone is on the DONE side!

 When you have troubles, there are two ways how to proceed.

-If you think that your trouble is general and solving it might help others, simply click on raised hand symbol and ask directly in the main room.
+If you think that your trouble is general and solving it might help others, simly ask directly in the main room.

-If you think, the issue is related just to your personal setup or you do not feel comfortable sharing the screen with everyone, raise your hand also and move your avatar to one of the numbered private spaces.
-Lecturer will change the mode of the room so only close by people can hear you.
+If you think, the issue is related just to your personal setup or you do not feel comfortable sharing the screen with everyone, raise your hand (on the bottom panel, next to your name is hand emoji symbol) and leave the teaching room to one of the numbered private spaces.

 One of our coaches will follow you there and help you.